Checklist

 The user can reorder items in a checklist by dragging the checkbox by its drag handle and dropping it into a new location.
 As the user drags the checkbox item, an indicator appears to help the user position the item in its new location.

-Shows the drag handles for dragging and dropping checklist items and the indicator that helps the user position the item in its new location
+drag handles for dragging and dropping checklist items and the indicator that helps the user position the item in its new location

 Truncation